New east London GP premises is officially opened

 St Paul’s Way Medical Centre has moved into new state-of-the-art premises at William Cotton Place that provide improved facilities for its GPs and staff – and offer major benefits for its patients.

-NHS Property Services m the scheme, which involved the fit-out of an entire floor.
+NHS Property Services managed the scheme, which involved the internal fit-out of an entire floor.

 Sarah Gill, Construction Support Lead at NHS Property Services, said: “We are proud to deliver high quality construction projects that bring wide-ranging benefits for patients and our customers.